IRVINGIA GABONENSIS Overview Information

 - Obesity.
 Some small studies show that Irvingia gabonensis seed extracts might help reduce weight in people who are overweight, especially if combined with a low-calorie diet.
 But this research is poor quality.

 Irvingia gabonensis is POSSIBLY SAFE for adults when a crude seed extract is taken for up to 4 weeks, or when a specific standardized seed extract called IGOB131 is used for up to 10 weeks.
 The only side effects reported are flatulence, headaches, and sleep problems.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of Irvingia gabonensis during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking Irvingia gabonensis if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 IRVINGIA GABONENSIS Dosing

 The following doses have been studied in scientific research:

 - For obesity and lowering cholesterol levels, a dose of 1.05 grams of crude seed extract three times daily has been used.
 A dose of 150 mg of a standardized seed extract (IGOB131) twice daily has also been used.